Computable bounds on the spectral gap for unreliable Jackson networks: Description of the network process

 Assume now that the servers at the nodes in the Jackson network are unreliable, i.e., the nodes may break down.
 The breakdown event may occur in different ways.
 Nodes may break down as an isolated event or in groups simultaneously, and the repair of the nodes may end for each node individually or in groups as well.
 It is not required that those nodes which stopped service simultaneously return to service at the same time instant.
 To describe the system's evolution we have to enlarge the state space for the network process as it will be described below.
-Denote by $ {M}_0:=\{0,1,\ldots,m\}$ the set of nodes enlarged by adding the \emph{outside} node. \begin{itemize} \item Let $ {D}\subset {M}$ be the set of servers out of order, i.e. in \emph{down status} and $ {I}\subset {M}\setminus {D}, {I}\neq\emptyset$ be the subset of nodes in \emph{up status}.
-Then the servers in $ {I}$ break down with intensity $\alpha^{ {D}}_{ {D}\cup {I}}( n_i: i\in {M})$.
+Denote by $ {M}_0:=\{0,1,\ldots,m\}$ the set of nodes enlarged by adding the \emph{outside} node.